PD 535 40 (Accupril 40 mg)

 Generic Name: quinapril

-Accupril is used in the treatment of heart failure; high blood pressure; diabetic kidney disease; left ventricular dysfunction and belongs to the drug class angiotensin converting enzyme inhibitors.
+Accupril is used in the treatment of high blood pressure; diabetic kidney disease; left ventricular dysfunction; heart failure and belongs to the drug class Angiotensin Converting Enzyme Inhibitors.
 There is positive evidence of human fetal risk during pregnancy.
-Accupril 40 mg is not subject to the Controlled Substances Act.
+Accupril 40 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: